The good -- and the bad -- can rub off on pros

 The topic at hand is whether playing partners can affect a golfer's performance.
 McIlroy reels off a few examples without hesitation, just off the top of his head.
 There's the positive impact: At the event formerly known as the Deutsche Bank Championship two years ago, he and Chris Kirk fed off each other's momentum, posting matching 65s on Sunday and earning a late tee time together for a Monday final round that was won by Kirk.

-There's the negative impact: During last year's third round of the Masters, when he played with Jordan Spieth and -- stressing this was an explanation, not an excuse -- insisted the slower pace of play affected his focus.
+There's the negative impact: During last year's third round of the Masters, when he played with Jordan Spieth and -- stressing this was an explanation, not an excuse -- McIlroy said the slower pace of play affected his focus.

 Then there was the 2011 Masters.